-This post continues your study of the Friulian language as used in the Bible; you will now begin your study of the ninth chapter of the book of Genesis.
+This post continues your study of the Friulian language as used in the book of Genesis; you now begin your study of the ninth chapter.
 In this post, you will examine verses 1-19, where the subject is Noè gnûf Adam (Noah, new Adam).
 The two posts pertaining to chapter 9 can be found here.

 If you are arriving on this site for the first time, begin your study of the Friulian language here (Gjenesi 1).

 You will remember that the Friulian verb for to bless is benedî; its antonym to curse is expressed with the verbs maludî or maledî.

 In the words spoken by God, three verbs appear: cressi (to grow, to increase), multiplicâsi (to multiply oneself, to reproduce) and jemplâ (to fill).
 None of these three verbs are new to you; in this verse, they are all used in the second-person plural imperative.